scottwesley31/PyBer_Analysis/README.md

 Overall it's evident that the same trend is repeated; urban city types generate the largest values for fares, despite being spread out over 4 months.
 This is followed by the suburban and then the rural lines which sit below the urban line consecutively.

-The following table breaksdown the fare data by weekly amounts for each city type:
+The following table breaks down the fare data by weekly amounts for each city type:

 ![Weekly_DataFrame](https://user-images.githubusercontent.com/107309793/179642026-0d44f6b8-c7c4-45ac-9b98-6db20594370a.png)